seeduvax/simphonie/README.md

 *fitness for a particular purpose*.
 Simphonie is free software released under LGPL V3.
 See [LICENSE][4] file for more information.

+Despite simphonie itself is free software, the SMP stajndard definition is subject to copyright hold by the European Space Agency for the member of ECSS.
+See the [ECSS policy of use][2] for more details.
+The SMP header files are published using a BSD licence (referee complete information directly).
+And the build process should fetch the needed file from the main package repository used for simphonie development.

 ## Build
 - Clone the project and checkout the branch or tag you need.